Non-Abelian Topological Order and Anyons on a Trapped-Ion Processor: Outlook

 \section{Outlook}

 In this work we have demonstrated the creation of ground states with non-Abelian topological order as well as the controlled braiding of non-Abelion anyons and tunneling between logical states on a trapped-ion quantum processor.
 Our key finding is that non-Abelian topological orders can experimentally be prepared with high fidelities on par with Abelian states like the surface code.
 Non-Abelian states are among the most intricately entangled quantum states theoretically known to exist, and carry promises for new types of quantum information processing.
-The fact that these states can now be faithfully prepared and controlled is a testimony to the rapid development of quantum devices over the last decade and opens up several new questions.
+Their realization evidences the rapid development of quantum devices and opens up several new questions.

 Unlike ground states of Abelian topological order, logical states in the $D_4$-model can only be toggled via a linear-depth circuit.
 Whether this property leads to a greater tolerance against bit-flip noise is an interesting question to explore.
-Moreover, rather than utilizing energy conservation to protect our state, we envisage stabilizing it by repeatedly measuring the terms in Eq.~\eqref{eq_hamiltonian} and pairing up the anyons using the above string operators.
+In the runtime of the current experiment, the state fidelity and qubit lifetime did not require any stabilization to achieve our results.
+In future works, rather than utilizing energy conservation to protect our state as one would in Hamiltonian set-ups, we envisage stabilizing it by repeatedly measuring the terms in Eq.~\eqref{eq_hamiltonian} and pairing up the anyons using the above string operators.
 A fault-tolerant threshold for $D_4$ topological order has been been argued for \cite{Dauphinais2017}, and a deeper exploration of these issues is left to future work.

-More broadly, it would be fascinating to create and explore other novel types of entangled phases of matter.
+More broadly, it would be fascinating to explore other novel types of entangled phases of matter.
 Certain `solvable' non-Abelian states can be accessed by utilizing multiple rounds of measurement \cite{measureSPT,verresen2022efficiently,tantivasadakarn_hierarchy_2022,Bravyi22}, whereas others can be obtained from log-depth adaptive circuits \cite{Hsieh22}.
 Remarkably, finite-depth adaptive circuits have even been proposed to create states with algebraic correlations \cite{Zhu22,Lee22,Lu23}.

 Finally, it is not known whether the gate set implemented by measurement and braiding of anyons with $D_4$ order can be made universal.
 However, universal $S_3$ states~\cite{mochon_anyon_2004, cui_universal_2015} can be created by adding a single layer of feed-forward \cite{tantivasadakarn_hierarchy_2022}.
 Our work thus points a way toward demonstrating the first universal gate set from braiding non-Abelions and measurement.